srivastavas08/Naukari-Daily-Resume-Update-Automation/README.md

 - Add your own resume in pdf format.
 - Execute app.py

+# Create Batch file :
+- Open The Notepad and paste the below code.

+      @echo off
+      "Path where your Python exe is stored\python.exe" "Path where your Python script is stored\script name.py" pause
+- Save the file with name "naukari.bat".

 # Schedule the Python Script using the Windows Scheduler :
 - Open the Windows Control Panel and then click on the Administrative Tools.
 - Double-click on the Task Scheduler, and then choose the option to ‘Create Basic Task…’